valtech/valtech-shortie/README.md

 # Admin

-Go to `/admin` and login using vauth.
+Go to `/admin` and login using Valtech IDP.
 You can administer existing URLs and add new ones.

 # API